ROCm/rocWMMA/docs/source/Linux_Install_Guide.rst

 System Requirements
 ^^^^^^^^^^^^^^^^^^^
-As a general rule, 5GB of system memory is required for a full rocWMMA build.
+As a general rule, 8GB of system memory is required for a full rocWMMA build.
 This value can be lower if rocWMMA is built without tests.
 This value may also increase in the future as more functions are added to rocWMMA.

-Minimum GPU Requirements
+GPU Support
-^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^
-* AMD Instinct™ class GPU with matrix core support: Minimum MI-100
+AMD CDNA class GPU featuring matrix core support: gfx908, gfx90a as 'gfx9'

-* Note: Double precision FP64 datatype support minimum MI-200 +
+`Note: Double precision FP64 datatype support requires gfx90a`

+OR

+AMD RDNA3 class GPU featuring AI acceleration support: gfx1100, gfx1101, gfx1102 as 'gfx11'

 Download rocWMMA
 ^^^^^^^^^^^^^^^^

-The rocWMMA source code is available at the `rocWMMA github page <https://github.com/ROCmSoftwarePlatform/rocWMMA>`_. rocWMMA has a minimum ROCm support version 4.3.
+The rocWMMA source code is available at the `rocWMMA github page <https://github.com/ROCmSoftwarePlatform/rocWMMA>`_. rocWMMA has a minimum ROCm support version 5.4.
 Check the ROCm Version on your system.
 For Ubuntu use

 ::